The Krebs Cycle: Inputs, Outputs, and the Heart of Cellular Respiration

 Gluconeogenesis: Some Krebs cycle intermediates can be used to synthesize glucose, highlighting the cycle's role in carbohydrate metabolism.

-These interconnections emphasize the Krebs cycle's central role in cellular metabolism, acting as a metabolic hub that integrates energy production from various sources and provides precursors for various biosynthetic pathways.
+These interconnections underline the Krebs cycle's central role in cellular metabolism, acting as a metabolic hub that integrates energy production from various sources and provides precursors for various biosynthetic pathways.

 Frequently Asked Questions (FAQ)